Ebiroll/esp32_sigrok/README.md

 Connect PIN 18-(2400 Baud UART output) to pin 12,13 or 14 Then start pulseview
 Select input device (ols) over serial
+You might have to press scan a few times until the ESP32 appears.
 Set samplingrate to 10 KHZ

 ![sump_uart](sump_uart.png)